 Tunitas Creek Beach Improvement Project County of San Mateo, Parks Department Mitigation Monitoring & Reporting Program Impact Mitigation Measure Mitigation Action(s) Mitigation Timing Action/ Oversight Responsibility species.
 The qualified biologist shall investigate all potential areas that could be used by these species, including examination of mammal burrows.
 If any adults, subadults, juveniles, tadpoles, or eggs are found, the qualified biologist shall contact the USFWS and/or CDFW to determine if moving any of the individuals is appropriate.
 If the USFWS/CDFW approves moving animals, the biologist and USFWS/CDFW shall identify a suitable relocation site, and the County shall ensure the qualified biologist is given sufficient time to move the animals from the work site before ground disturbance is initiated.
-Only qualified biologists shall capture, handle, and monitor the California red-legged frog, San Francisco garter snake, California giant salamander, Santa Cruz black salamander, and western pond turtle. • To minimize harassment, injury, death, and harm to these species, one of the following two measures shall be implemented. • An approved, qualified biologist(s) shall be onsite during all initial construction activities, such as clearing and grubbing of vegetation that may result in take of or impacts to the California red-legged frog, San Francisco garter snake, California giant salamander, Santa Cruz black salamander, and western pond turtle as determined by the biologist. or • Prior to pre-activity surveys, personnel shall enclose the work area with an exclusion fence with a minimum height above grade of 42 inches.
+Only qualified biologists shall capture, handle, and monitor the California red-legged frog, San Francisco garter snake, California giant salamander, Santa Cruz black salamander, and western pond turtle.
+To minimize harassment, injury, death, and harm to these species, one of the following two measures shall be implemented.
+An approved, qualified biologist(s) shall be onsite during all initial construction activities, such as clearing and grubbing of vegetation that may result in take of or impacts to the California red-legged frog, San Francisco garter snake, California giant salamander, and western pond turtle as determined by the biologist(s) shall be onsite during all initial construction activities, such as clearing and grubbing of vegetation that may result in take of or impacts to the California red-legged frog, San Francisco garter snake, California giant salamander, Santa Cruz black salamander, and western pond turtle as determined by the biologist. or Prior to pre-activity surveys, personnel shall enclose the work area with an exclusion fence with a minimum height above grade of 42 inches.
 Where installation of exclusion fencing

 Tunitas Creek Beach Improvement Project County of San Mateo, Parks Department Mitigation Monitoring & Reporting Program Impact Mitigation Measure Mitigation Action(s) Mitigation Timing Action/ Oversight Responsibility completely around the work area is not feasible, exclusion fencing shall be installed between the work area and any adjacent vegetation or sensitive habitat where special-status wildlife species could occur.
 The bottom of the fence shall either be buried a minimum of 6 inches below ground or otherwise secured in a manner approved by the USFWS/CDFW and shall remain in place during all construction activities in order to prevent special-status amphibians and reptiles from entering the work area.
 Escape ramps, funnels, or other features that allow animals to exit the work area, but which will prohibit the entry of such animals, shall be provided in the exclusion fencing.
-A qualified biologist shall conduct a pre-activity survey of the fence installation area immediately prior to (i.e., the day of) the commencement of installation and shall be present to monitor fence installation.
-The exclusion fencing shall be inspected daily by construction personnel and maintained for the duration of the project. • The qualified biologist(s) shall be given the authority to freely communicate verbally, by telephone, electronic mail, or in writing at any time with construction personnel, any other person(s) at the work area, otherwise associated with the construction work, the USFWS, the CDFW, or their designated agents.
+A qualified biologist shall conduct a pre-activity survey of the fence installation area immediately prior to (i.e., the day of) the commencement of installation.
+The exclusion fencing shall be inspected daily by construction personnel and maintained for the duration of the project.
+The qualified biologist(s) shall be given the authority to freely communicate verbally, by telephone, electronic mail, or in writing at any time with construction work, the USFWS, the CDFW, or their designated agents.
 The qualified biologist shall have oversight over implementation of all mitigation measures, and shall have the authority and responsibility to stop work activities if they determine any of the associated requirements are not being fulfilled.
 If the qualified